muratk5n/thirdwave/en/README.md

 ---

-I must've been lobbying for H2 since 2019..

----

 Hands-on info is always helpful; before writing on H2 I did a little water splitting myself.
 Iron electrodes, wrong path gets you sodium chloride, [no-no](https://youtu.be/T-OwWOYHhMI?t=266), used graphite,